r-causal/halfmoon/tests/testthat/_snaps/bal_model_roc_curve.md

       expr
     Condition <halfmoon_arg_error>
       Error in `bal_model_roc_curve()`:
-      ! `.wts` must select exactly one variable or be NULL
+      ! `.weights` must select exactly one variable or be NULL